 The worst thing you can do is drop the conversation midway.
 Even if you found a different space and know that you have no use for their location, let them know.
 If a location cancels on you last minute (which is not an unrealistic scenario in production), you may need to come back to the people you began scouting with.
 Just like the relationships on set, the relationships you build with the property owners can make or break your production.

 5) Pick locations within your budget, but if you negotiate – Do It Early.

 When scouting on Set Scouter, there is little reason to message locations out of your budget.
 Generally, you should be able to find one that works for you.
 If you do reach out to one out of your budget, it’s important to communicate your budget early.
 There are so many filmmakers that wait to negotiate until they’re right in front of the location owner.
 They think this is a good technique, because they can gauge the owners’ reactions and be more convincing.
 However, think about it this way: are you operating with a “time is money” mentality?
 There is a high chance, you will get to a face-to-face meeting and will get a “No” from the owner.
-The homeowner may feel surprised and cheated.
-Many homeowners are open to negotiation and know what their lowest price is.
+The location owner may feel surprised and cheated.
+Many location owners are open to negotiation and know what their lowest price is.
 If you are over that personal threshold they have set in their mind, they are willing to say yes to your budget right away.
-If however, they know their minimum and you are offering lower than that, you don’t want to spend the time convincing and beginning an already fickle relationship.
+If however, they know their minimum and if you are offering lower than that, you don’t want to spend the time convincing and beginning an already fickle relationship.

 6) Find out exactly what rooms you can use.

 The rule of thumb on Set Scouter is that if the picture of the room is up, you can use it.
 But when you are on your scout, make sure you let them know exactly what corners of the house you will be using.
 If they don’t want you to walk into a room, an easy thing to do is hang a sign on the door for the rest of the crew.
 This owner, for example doesn’t want the crew in the bedrooms, here’s what her listing looks like on Set Scouter.